 There are two ways to hold the plastic cover in place: pinning it to a wooden base rail which is fitted to the foundation tubes; or burying a skirt of polythene in a trench 30cm deep.
 A base rail is the easier way, particularly if there’s not enough space around the polytunnel to dig out a trench.
 If your model is supplied without a base rail, you can make one using lengths of 70 x 45mm timber, cut to length, then bolted on to the foundation tubes.

+Anti-hot spot tape is used to create a layer of protection between the polythene cover and the metal hoops, which can become hot in summer.
+This prevents heat degradation of the cover and can increase its life by over a year.
 You can buy anti-hot spot tape from most polytunnel/greenhouse suppliers.
-Place a strip along each hoop to cushion the polythene and protect it from friction and heat – it should increase the life of the cover by up to a year.
+Place a strip along each hoop before fixing the cover in place.
 Clear any stones from the ground and unroll the cover, sliding it over the hoops so it sits evenly over the frame.
 Fix it to the base rail or bury in a trench.
 Keep the plastic taut when fitting.
 Cut it to fit the doors by making a v-shaped flap.

-Just in case the wind picks up overnight, it’s best to fit the doors on the same day as the cover. start by making the frames for all the doors and covering them with polythene. sliding doors hang from a runner attached to the top of the door frame, while hinged types are designed to swing on one side of the frame.
-Hold the door in the frame before attaching it, to make sure that you hang it squarely in place so it fits the opening correctly.
+Just in case the wind picks up overnight, it’s best to fit the doors on the same day as the cover.
+Start by making the frames for all the doors and covering them with polythene.
+Sliding doors hang from a runner attached to the top of the door frame, while hinged types are designed to swing on one side of the frame.
+Hold the door in the frame before attaching it, to ensure you hang it squarely in place, so it fits the opening correctly.